ronite-bw/multisensor_calibration/README.md

 TODO: add bibtex
 ```

-The latest source code is available on [GitHub](https://github.com/FraunhoferIOSB/multisensor_calibration).
-Furthermore, the `multisensor_calibration` is also released as an official package for ROS 2 and can be installed with apt-get.
+The `multisensor_calibration` is released as an official package for ROS 2 and can be installed with apt-get.
 Since ROS 1 is soon end-of-life, there will be no official release for ROS 1.
-However, there is a version of the source code available for ROS 1 under the branch [noetic](https://github.com/FraunhoferIOSB/camera_aravis2/tree/noetic).
+However, there is a version of the source code available for ROS 1 under the branch [noetic](https://github.com/FraunhoferIOSB/multisensor_calibration/tree/noetic).

 **Acknowledgement**: This software was developed as part of the projects [AKIT-PRO](https://a-kit.de) (grant no. 13N15673) and [ROBDEKON – Robotic Systems for Decontamination in Hazardous Environments](https://robdekon.de/) (grant nos.
 13N14674 and 13N16538), funded by the Federal Ministry of Education and Research (BMBF) under the German Federal Government’s Research for Civil Security program.